Statistical Models for Repeated Categorical Ratings: The R Package rater: Example usage

-This will show information about which model has been fitted and the values of the prior parameters that were used.
-It also contains information about the parameter estimates and posterior distributions, and the convergence of the sampler.
+This function will show information about which model has been fitted and the values of the prior parameters that were used.
+The displayed text also contains information about the parameter estimates and posterior distributions, and the convergence of the sampler.

-The convergence diagnostics in the summary come from the function \code{mcmc_diagnostics()} and are only intended as a basic summary of convergence.
-Users wishing to calculate other metrics can extract the underlying \proglang{Stan} model from the \pkg{rater} fit using the \code{get_stanmodel()} function or convert the fit into a \code{mcmc.list} from the \pkg{coda} package.
-Functions in the \pkg{rstan} and \pkg{coda} packages will then allow the calculation of other, more advanced, diagnostics.

-We can extract point estimates for any of the parameters or the latent classes via the \code{point_estimate()} function.
+We can extract point estimates for any of the parameters or the latent classes via the \texttt{point\_estimate()} function.
 For example, the following will return the latent class with the highest posterior probability (i.e., the posterior modes) for each item: